International Citizens Insurance Logo

 Elimination Period (Waiting Period): the period of time between the insured’s accident and the arrival of benefit payments.
 For example, if you broke your leg in January and received your first benefit payment in February, the elimination period would be one month.

-Epidemic: An outbreak of a contagious disease that spreads rapidly and widely and that is identified as an epidemic by The Centers for Disease Control and Prevention (CDC).
+Epidemic: An outbreak of a contagious disease that spreads rapidly and widely and that is identified as an epidemic by the Centers for Disease Control and Prevention (CDC).

 Evacuation: Emergency Evacuation Categories

-- Emergency medical evacuation (to the nearest qualified medical facility that can handle the medical condition)
+• Emergency medical evacuation (to the nearest qualified medical facility that can handle the medical condition)

-- Medical due to outbreaks, epidemics
+• Medical due to outbreaks, epidemics

-- The threat of natural disaster
+• The threat of natural disaster

-- Political evacuation due to civil unrest (treated separately)
+• Political evacuation due to civil unrest (treated separately)

-Includes expenses for reasonable transportation (either public transport or private as reasonable based on the condition) resulting from the evacuation; and the cost of returning to either the home country or the country where the evacuation occurred.
+Includes expenses for reasonable transportation (either public transport or private, as reasonable based on the condition) resulting from the evacuation; and the cost of returning to either the home country or the country where the evacuation occurred.
 Sometimes includes remote transportation in the event of a diagnosis of a critical medical condition that is not necessarily immediately life-threatening, but severe enough that it could result in death or a permanent disability if not treated right away.
 Any medical treatment (after any deductibles) is usually paid from your medical insurance benefit.
 May also include an Emergency Reunion Benefit, or Return of Minor Children.

 Exclusions: Cases under which an insurance provider does not provide coverage to the insured.
 For example, an insurance company may include an exclusion for car accidents if the insured is driving under the influence.

-Expatriate Insurance: Expat insurance policies designed to cover financial losses that expatriates face while living and working in a country other than their own.
+Expatriate Insurance: Expat insurance policies are designed to cover financial losses that expatriates face while living and working in a country other than their own.

 Flexible Spending Account (FSA): A benefits program offered by most organizations that allows you to set aside pre-tax income every month to be used for certain out-of-pocket medical expenses (also see HSA – add anchor link)